fhgr2/wearables-and-navigation/README.md

 - A test (by walking) indicated that the bearing read through gpsd is sometimes zero, about every tenth read.
 This probably indicates invalid values.
 - When routing to a certain destination is chosen, this would normally happen when not driving.
 The direction read from gpsd will then be nonsensical.

+### Make time of announcement depending on current speed

+We should check if the usability will be better if we make the exact point of time of an announcement depending on the current speed of the driver.

+### Overwrite destination coordinates

+Since user-chosen destination coordinates may not exactly be reached using a routing engine such as Openrouteservice, it might be better to look at the destination coordinates according to the *routing engine* and not those specified by the *user* to compare if the destination has been reached.

 ## Links